alexbelea/Meng_project_TeX/README.txt

 then you just would have to drag and drop any files you modify in the repo to overleaf and Ctrl+S (and keep the repo uptodate for the rest of us!)

+command to see number of words:

+texcount -inc main.tex (in terminal)

+and look for line "Words in text: "